 - Trust your preparation: If you've put in consistent work over 2-3 months, you're likely more prepared than you feel

-Remember, the DAT is just one component of your dental school application.
+Remember, the DAT is just one part of your dental school application.
 While it's important to perform well, perfectionism can be paralyzing.
 Sometimes the best decision is to take the leap when you're "ready enough" rather than waiting for perfect readiness that may never come.

-The key is honest self-assessment combined with objective performance data.
+The key is honest self-assessment combined with performance data.
 Trust your preparation, trust your practice scores, and trust that you're more ready than you think.

 Get everything you need in one place.
 Start studying today for free.